 A Culture for Sharing

-Another big social ritual, is the Argentinian asado (barbecue) where a fire is lit in the garden or in the middle of the nature and a big amount of tender meat is placed upon it.
+Another big social ritual, is the Argentinean asado (barbecue) where a fire is lit in the garden or in the middle of the nature and a big amount of tender meat is placed upon it.
 The asado is accompanied by a good red wine and maybe some bread or salad.
-If you ever go to a mountain or anywhere with a view, you will see the smoke coming from various asados in the horizon which will give you a feel of how important these asados are to the Argentinians.
+If you ever go to a mountain or anywhere with a view, you will see the smoke coming from various asados in the horizon which will give you a feel of how important these asados are to the Argentineans.